Rindbee/godot-docs-l10n/classes/es/class_object.rst

 \ **Note:** If the object's script is not :ref:`@GDScript.@tool<class_@GDScript_annotation_@tool>`, this method will not be called in the editor.

+\ **Note:** Unlike other virtual methods, this method is called automatically for every script that overrides it.
+This means that the base implementation should not be called via ``super`` in GDScript or its equivalents in other languages.
+The bottom-most sub-class will be called first, with subsequent calls ascending the class hierarchy.

 .. rst-class:: classref-item-separator

 ----